 In the event of a critical opinion, the editorial board will provide ample feedback to the project’s leaders including requests for clarification or modifications (addition of specific scholarly elements, for example).
 The project leaders will be invited to submit a revised version of the proposal to the editorial board, whose members will then decide whether to accept or decline the proposed “special report” or dossier.
 If accepted, two referees will monitor the dossier’s completion and ensure the scholarly evaluation of the entire dossier and its individual articles.
 The process will proceed in the same manner as for proposed dossiers accepted for publication.

 Copyright and distribution policy

-Authors whose manuscript has been accepted for publication cede to the Association Droit & Société exclusive rights, for one year from signing of the contract, to use their contribution in its paper and digital form.
-After one year, the rights will revert to non-exclusivity.
+Authors whose manuscript has been accepted for publication cede to the Association Droit & Société rights to use their contribution in its paper and digital form.
 For all future publications, it is requested that authors indicate the exact reference for the first appearance of their contribution in Droit & Société and to notify the journal of the new publication information.

 Articles are not remunerated.